-You can report an escaped issue with these basic flow fields:
+You can report an escaped issue with these basic fields:

 Title | Required | A brief title of the escaped issue in the |